wescale/k8s-advanced-training/install-your-cluster/README.md

 ## Rotate the certificates

-Kubernetes involves a lot of certificates, which must be rotated in the case of a comprimised cert or just because they will soon expire.
+Kubernetes involves a lot of certificates, which must be rotated in the case of a compromised cert or just because they will soon expire.

 RKE provides useful commands to rotate certificates.